CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Approximation of the Exponential Function

 \section{Approximation of the Exponential Function}

-In this section, we detail the implementation of the polynomial approximation function $\mathsf{AExp}(x) \approx \exp(x)$, which constitutes the sole polynomial approximation step within the MGF-softmax framework.
-The configuration of MGF-softmax--specifically, whether it operates as the \emph{standard configuration} or the efficient \emph{Low-degree variant}--is determined by the timing of approximation relative to the training phase.
+In this section, we detail the implementation of the polynomial approximation function $\mathsf{AExp}(x) \approx \exp(x)$, which constitutes the sole polynomial approximation step within the CGF-softmax framework.
+The configuration of CGF-softmax--specifically, whether it operates as the \emph{standard configuration} or the efficient \emph{low-degree variant}--is determined by the timing of approximation relative to the training phase.